devs-immortal/Paradise-Lost/README.md

 **Is this official?**

 Paradise Lost is an unofficial reimagining of the original Aether mod, developed by Gilded Games (GG).
 We are a team separate from GG looking to adapt the original concepts of The Aether to modern Minecraft's updated design concepts, and give the mod a fresh set of textures to match.
-As a Fabric mod we're looking to take advantage of Fabric's quick updates to the latest versions to keep The Aether usable with the newest Minecraft and stay up-to-date.
+As a Fabric mod we're looking to take advantage of Fabric's quick updates to the latest versions to keep Paradise Lost usable with the newest Minecraft and stay up-to-date.

 **What is The Aether?**